-ERM Process AEL MICL AMIL Summary Description of the ERM Processes Risk Registers & Risk and Control Self- Assessment (RCSAs) • Entity records its key risks and controls within a risk register and periodically communicates with the risk owners to verify the accuracy of the risk registers.
-Risk and ORSA Policies Documented Risk and ORSA Policies in place, owned and signed off by the entity level boards.
-Top-down Risk Assessment • Ground up assessments of risks, captured on risk registers, are supplemented by top-down risk assessments that include Executives, Non-Executives and Internal Audit.
-Key Risk Indicators (KRIs) Reporting • • • KRIs measure amount of risk using risk tolerances.
-These are monitored by Risk Management and reported to the Executive Committee and Risk & Compliance Committee.
-Stress Tests Periodic stress testing, including reverse stress, to determine the impact to the entity's balance sheet and capital position of various events.
-Incident Reporting and Escalation • • • Capturing, reporting, and escalating of incidents (risk events) for the purpose of analysis, reporting and improvement of internal controls.
-Controls & Compliance Monitoring • Key controls subjected to regular independent testing by Internal Audit and Compliance.
-Capital Modelling and Capital Allocation • Economic or Regulatory capital modelling through the use of a stochastic capital model or the Solvency II Standard Formula calculation.
-ORSA Formal ORSA process in line with Solvency II, signed off by the Board.
+ERM Process AEL MICL AMIL Summary Description of the ERM Processes Risk Registers & Risk and Control Self- Assessment (RCSAs) • • • Entity records its key risks and controls within a risk register and periodically communicates with the risk owners to verify the accuracy of the risk registers Risk and ORSA Policies • • • Documented Risk and ORSA Policies in place, owned and signed off by the entity level boards Top-down Risk Assessment • • • Ground up assessments of risks, captured on risk registers, are supplemented by top-down risk assessments that include Executives, Non-Executives and Internal Audit Key Risk Indicators (KRIs) Reporting • • • KRIs measure amount of risk using risk tolerances.
+These are monitored by Risk Management and reported to the Executive Committee and Risk & Compliance Committee Stress Tests • • • Periodic stress testing, including reverse stress, to determine the impact to the entity's balance sheet and capital position of various events Incident Reporting and Escalation • • • Capturing, reporting, and escalating of incidents (risk events) for the purpose of analysis, reporting and improvement of internal controls Controls & Compliance Monitoring • • • Key controls subjected to regular independent testing by Internal Audit and Compliance Capital Modelling and Capital Allocation • • • Economic or Regulatory capital modelling through the use of a stochastic capital model or the Solvency II Standard Formula calculation ORSA • • • Formal ORSA process in line with Solvency II, signed off by the Board Recovery and Resolution Plan • • - The recovery plan aims to prevent the business from failing, while it is a going concern and includes: triggers at which point the recovery plan would be invoked; example scenarios that would cause the triggers to be breached; and a set of management actions which can be used to restore the solvency and liquidity position and allow the Company to continue its operations The resolution plan aims to ensure orderly failure of a business and includes: identification of critical economic functions; key dependencies between entities and functions; and preferred resolution strategies and their implications Emerging Risk Reporting • • • Periodic review of the primarily external factors that are "out there" and that are already, or may at some stage in the future, have an impact on the Company.
+The potential scale of an emerging risk and the extent that it is "clear and present danger" define its position on the chart, rating and the management action required